 Ensure the safety of changes to your data graph

 Certain changes to your GraphQL schema (such as removing a field or type) can potentially break one of your application's clients.
-Apollo Graph Manager provides schema validation to help you identify breaking changes before you make them, and to help you identify when a change won't break anything.
+Apollo Studio provides schema validation to help you identify breaking changes before you make them, and to help you identify when a change won't break anything.

-Schema validation is a paid feature that is available as part of Graph Manager Team and Enterprise plans.
+Schema validation is a paid feature that is available as part of Apollo Studio Team and Enterprise plans.

 To enable schema validation for your data graph, first do the following:

-- Set up trace reporting to Apollo Graph Manager from your GraphQL server.
+- Set up metrics reporting to Apollo Studio from your GraphQL server.